Medical Terms Glossary

 Inflammation In general terms, inflammation is the body's immune system's response to an irritant or injury.
 More specifically, it’s a localized response which serves to destroy, dilute or wall off whatever is causing the irritation or injury and any damaged tissue.
 Signs and symptoms of inflammation include heat, redness, swelling, pain and loss of function.

-Irregular Aberrant, abnormal, atypical or untypical.
+Irregular Aberrant, abnormal, atypical or untypical, not uniform or regular.

 Irregular heart beat Arrhythmia An abnormal condition where one's heart beats, too fast, too slow or irregularly.